Manhood is under attack

-Do you realize that we happened to live in the thin-skinned society where everyone is being offended easily?
-Day-after-day, there are more and more ridiculous cases of "sensitivity" to something that years ago no one would be even pay attention at.
+Do you realize that we happened to live in a thin-skinned society where everyone is being offended easily?
+Day-after-day, there are more and more ridiculous cases of "sensitivity" to something that years ago no one would be even paying attention to.

 We have started with dismantling the statues and continued with denying to play a certain Christmas song that may offend the #metoo followers.

 Where is an end to it?